 AFP passes from the fetal circulation into the fetal kidneys to be excreted into the amniotic fluid.
 Open defects of the neural tube cause excessive amounts to leak from the fetal blood into the amniotic fluid because the two are now in direct contact due to the defective body wall at the site of the anomaly.

-The normal level in non-pregnant adults falls between 0 to 40 ng/mL, and levels above 200 ng/mL in individuals with hepatic cirrhosis are highly suspicious for superadded hepatocellular carcinoma.
+The normal level in non-pregnant adults falls between 0 to 40 ng/mL, and levels above 200 ng/mL in individuals with hepatic cirrhosis are highly suspicious of superadded hepatocellular carcinoma.

 The test is performed on maternal serum, using venous blood.
 Another test, called urinary alpha-fetoprotein, is done using urine samples, as well as amniotic alpha-fetoprotein levels using amniocentesis, after 15 weeks of pregnancy.
 Leakage of AFP through the urine in neural tube defects raises the amniotic fluid levels, which in turn is used to diagnose these conditions.